mahmoudashraf-code/fullstack-auth-app/README.md

 - Axios for API requests

 **Backend:**
-- Node.js with Express
-- TypeScript
+- NestJS with TypeScript
-- MongoDB with Mongoose
+- MongoDB with TypeORM
 - JWT for authentication
-- Express Validator for input validation
+- Class Validator for input validation

 ## Getting Started